ndd21/PHYS281/docs/demo-anaconda.md

 operating systems can be found at [https://docs.anaconda.com/anaconda/install/](https://docs.anaconda.com/anaconda/install/), but we will also go through the steps below.
-Note that Anaconda and Python version numbers will have increased since these notes were written.
+Note that Anaconda and Python version numbers may be different to those shown in the pictures below.

 On Lancaster University machines on campus, Anaconda can be accessed through AppsAnywhere at [https://apps.lancaster.ac.uk/](https://apps.lancaster.ac.uk/).

 !!! note